Normalized Difference Vegetation Index (NDVI)

 3. Drilling and pumping test: A contractor performs drilling and a pumping test.
 The latter is to identify the appropriate pump to be used.

-4. Groundwater level, type of aquifer, groundwater recharge, groundwater vulnerability.
+4. Study the groundwater level, type of aquifer, groundwater recharge, groundwater vulnerability.

 Relevant publications